johnnie254/cs1713/README.md

 jtaylor2
 ------
-Project 2 -- A program that takes the input file "romanstable.txt" and outputs a table of decimal numbers and their roman numeral equivalent from 1 to 1000.
+Project 2 -- A program that outputs a table of decimal numbers and their roman numeral equivalent from 1 to 1000.
+The output should look exactly like "romanstable.txt". "romanstable.txt" is not an input file.

 jtaylor3
 ------